Retail and Commercial Leasing Review

 Tom Egan, Barrister, Greens List

-Tom practises in commercial and public law, with a focus on property, insolvency, contracts, corporations and administrative law.
-He also has an interest in investigations by regulatory and integrity agencies.
-Before coming to the Bar, Tom practised as a solicitor: In Hall & Wilcox's commercial dispute resolution team, where he acted in disputes relating to contracts, property development, leasing, oppression, winding up, injunctions and the Land Acquisition and Compensation Act 1986 (Vic).
-He also advised government clients on public law issues; In the public law team of the Department of Premier and Cabinet's Office of the General Counsel, where he advised on state significant litigation and various high profile public law matters, as well as freedom of information, privacy and aboriginal heritage matters.
-He also advised on investigations by the Auditor-General, the Ombudsman and the Independent Broad-based Anti-corruption Commission; and In Allens' disputes and investigation team, where he acted in group proceedings, tort claims, regulatory action (ASIC / ACCC / AER) and insolvency matters.
-Prior to his admission as a solicitor, from 2017-2019, Tom was Associate and then Senior Associate to the Honourable Justice Croft at the Supreme Court of Victoria, where he assisted with general commercial, leasing, class action and state taxation matters, as well as arbitration related proceedings.
-Since coming to the Bar, Tom has appeared in the following cases: VS Property and Holding Pty Ltd v Zurzolo [2024] VSCA 154: VS Property and Holding Pty Ltd v Zurzolo [2024] VSCA 199 and; AJ Moussi Pty Ltd v Luxor Corporation Pty Ltd (Building and Property) [2024] VCAT 846.
-Tom is reading with James McKay and his senior mentor is Elizabeth Bennett SC.
+Tom practices in commercial and public law, with a focus on property (including leasing), insolvency, contracts, corporations and administrative law.
+Before coming to the Bar in 2024, Tom practised as a solicitor in Hall & Wilcox's commercial dispute resolution team, where he acted in disputes relating to contracts, property development, leasing, oppression, winding up, injunctions and the Land Acquisition and Compensation Act 1986 (Vic).
+He also practised in the Department of Premier and Cabinet's public law team and in Allens' disputes and investigation team.
+From 2017-2019, Tom was Associate and then Senior Associate to the Honourable Justice Croft at the Supreme Court of Victoria, where he assisted with general commercial, leasing, class action and state taxation matters, as well as arbitration related proceedings.
+Tom read with James McKay and his senior mentor was the Honourable Justice Elizabeth Bennett.

-Max Cameron is a leading property lawyer with over 42 years acting for many of Australia's leading landlords and tenants.
+Max Cameron is recognised as one of Australia’s preeminent property law lawyers with over 44 years acting for many of Australia's leading landlords and tenants, 38 as a partner of a top tier law firm.
 His formidable commercial property and property management knowledge and experience includes recognised expertise in tenancy law, commercial contracts, mediation and litigation, and property development, particularly high-profile retail development.
 Known for his management and co-ordination of national, cross-jurisdiction teams, Max has a strong track-record acting for large corporate and public sector clients on a wide range of property matters including the leasing, acquisition, development, management and disposal of prime office, retail and industrial portfolios.
 Max's expertise is widely recognised as leading in independent legal directories including Chambers, Best Lawyers and Doyle's Guide and has been recognised as one of Australia's preeminent Real Estate lawyers.
-Max is the co-author of the MinterEllison publication 'Retail Tenancy Legislation Compendium.
+Max is the co-author of the MinterEllison publication 'Retail Tenancy Legislation Compendium’ now in it’s 8th Edition.

 Paul Nunan, Director, Eastern Bridge Pty Limited